Der Deutsche Photo Album - Also features the Bremen, Milwaukee, and Oceana. May 6th, 1937 Photos: 34.

 Cap Arcona - 12/20/35 to 1/8/36 - Signed Bertram, I Officer.

 1 - WW2 U.S. Army Air Force Ship Identification Slide - Cap Arcona.
 2 - The Cap Arcona with the New York in Gotenhafen just after the war's beginning.
 She is still in her ocean liner colors.
 3 - Her hull still black, her funnels appear all white.
-I read this was done for the filming of Titanic in 1943, so likely from that timeframe.
 4 - Circa 1943.
 5 - Circa 1943.
-6 - Now in all dark gray paint, c 1944.
-7 - Now in all dark gray paint, c 1944.
-8 - Now in all dark gray paint, c 1944.
+6-8 - Now in all dark gray paint, c 1944.
+9 - Circa 1943.
+This photo was around the time her funnels were repainted standard colors for the filming of the movie Titanic.
+10 - A souvenir cane badge of the Cap Arcona.
+11 - (Right) A color slide of the Cap Arcona in Gotenhafen early during the war c1939/1940.
+Internet sourced photograph.

 So The Cap Arcona Sank.